Last updated: 2018-04-01

 Look for an email address on the ZS6EZ home page (zs6ez.org.za) or on qrz.com.

 The South African DXCC Gallery has traditionally included a short summary of recent action, having an impact on the standings reported in the Gallery.
-The summary has always been very dependent on the compiler's own activity levels.
+No pretence of completeness is possible; the summary has always been very dependent on the compiler's own activity levels at the time.

 The extracts published below were removed from the Gallery to make that document more readable.